martinmoene/string-view-lite/README.md

 ---------------
 **string-view lite** is a single-file header-only library to provide a non-owning reference to a string.
 The library provides a [C++17-like string_view](http://en.cppreference.com/w/cpp/string/basic_string_view) for use with C++98 and later.
 If available, `std::string_view` is used, unless [configured otherwise](#configuration).

 **Features and properties of string-view lite** are ease of installation (single header), freedom of dependencies other than the standard library.
-To provide cooperation with `std::string` as provided by C++17, `nonstd::string_view` provides several conversion functions.
+To mimic C++17-like cooperation with `std::string`, `nonstd::string_view` provides several non-standard conversion functions.
 These functions may be [omitted via configuration](#configuration).

 License